steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/02_Import_k8s_labels_annotations/README.md

 ### Wait... or not

 Normally you would have to wait between 5-10 minutes before the labels and annotations show up as tags and properties in Dynatrace for the <b>Processes</b> and <b>Services</b> entities.
 But you won't have to wait :grinning:.
-Those commands have already been executed during the environment bootstraping.
+Those commands have already been executed during the environment bootstrapping.

 In the Dynatrace console: